-The first San Diego UnderSea Film Exhibition was organized in 2000 by a small group who had been meeting at Chuck Nicklin’s dive shop to share information on shooting and editing underwater video.
-In the past dozen years, it has grown into one of the most prestigious underwater film festivals worldwide.
-Our venue is state-of-the-art Irwin M. Jacobs Qualcomm Hall, and last year was a sellout with over 500 people each night.
+The first San Diego UnderSea Film Exhibition was first organized in 2000 by a small group who had been meeting at Chuck Nicklin’s dive shop to share information on shooting and editing underwater video.
+In the past twenty three years, it has grown into one of the most prestigious underwater film festivals worldwide.
+Help us make the 23rd festival the best ever by submitting your underwater film!

 Among the renowned videographers whose work has been displayed are Howard and Michele Hall, Flip Nicklin, Leandro Blanco, Terry Maas, Shawn Heinrichs, and Simon Spear.

-The films should be submitted in 1920 by 1080 resolution with 20 – 30 Mbps encoding in H.264 in .mov or .mp4 format.
-The film(s) submitted will be the exhibition version that will be screened as uploaded to FilmFreeway should your film(s) be selected.
+The films should be submitted in 1920 x 1080 resolution with 20 – 30 Mbps encoding in H.264 in .mov or .mp4 format.
+The film(s) submitted will be the exhibition version that will be screened as uploaded to FilmFreeway if your film(s) is/are selected.
 Please keep your audio from peaking over -6 dB, as the sound system will distort audio that goes above this volume level.
-Should your video be shot in 4K or higher, please submit an HD (1920 by 1080) down-converted exhibition version of your video.
-If, for some reason you are not able to use FilmFreeway, please contact us via email (firstname.lastname@example.org) for alternative submission methods.

 Please provide relevant info, including the following: